syncfusion-content/wpf-docs/wpf/Scheduler/Resource.md

 ---
 layout: post
-title: Resource scheduler | WPF| Syncfusion
+title: Resource Grouping scheduler | WPF| Syncfusion
-description: WPF scheduler resource view allows users to select resources and display with efficient use of the events associated with the selected resources.
+description: WPF scheduler resource grouping allows users to select resources and display with efficient use of the events associated with the selected resources.
 platform: WPF
 control: SfScheduler
 documentation: ug
 ---

-# Resource in WPF Scheduler (SfScheduler)
+# Resource Grouping in WPF Scheduler (SfScheduler)

 Resource Grouping displays the resources as discrete views integrated with the scheduler to display appointments in all types of schedule views.
 It provides an intuitive user interface, which allows users to select single or multiple resources and display the events associated with the selected resources with efficient and effective utilization.
 Each resource can be assigned to a unique color to more easily identify the resource associated with an appointment.